Stephliu302/DataAnalyticsProjects/README.md

 - SQL code from the projects in Khan Academy's "Intro to SQL" course.
 - Python code from projects in machine learning.
-- R Code from projects in statistical modeling and machine learning.
+- R Code from projects in data mining and statistical modeling (in html format).